 The original Intel Pentium was released using a 273-pin PGA form factor and ran on 5v power.
-Intel later announced the release of a second-generation introduced March 7, 1994 included new processors from 75, 90, 100, 120, 133, 150, 166, and 200 MHz.
-The processors used 296-pin SPGA form factor that is physically incompatible with the first generation versions.
-The third-generation of Pentium processors, code named P55C, were introduced January 1997, which incorporated the new technology MMX.
+Intel later announced the release of a second-generation introduced on March 7, 1994, included new processors from 75, 90, 100, 120, 133, 150, 166, and 200 MHz.
+The processors used 296-pin SPGA (staggered pin grid array) form factor that is physically incompatible with the first generation versions.
+The third generation of Pentium processors, code-named P55C, was introduced in January 1997, which incorporated the new technology MMX (MultiMedia eXtension).
 The Pentium MMX processors were available 166, 200, 233 MHz, and 266 MHz mobile version.

 Other Intel Pentium processors include the Pentium II, Pentium III, Pentium 4, Pentium M, Pentium D, and Pentium Extreme.
 When compared with other Intel processors, the Pentium processors are faster than comparable Intel Celeron and Atom processors but slower than the Core processors.